+We describe the detection process as:

+yijk~ Binomial(Nik, pijk)

-We assumed the detection process to follow a binomial distribution, where the number of detected individuals (yijk) during visit j was obtained with Nik trials and a probability of successful detection pijk.
+where the number of detected individuals yijk during visit j was obtained with Nik trials and a probability of successful detection pijk.
 The detection history yijk > 0 indicates that the species k (1, 2, ..., 35) was observed in site i (1, 2, ..., 12) during the sampling occasion j (1, 2, …, 5), while yijk = 0 implies the species was undetected.
-We modeled detectability as a logit-linear combination of included covariates of time and species-specific detection probabilities dependent on stratum:
+We modeled detectability as a logit-linear combination of species-specific detection probabilities dependent on stratum, and two covariates:

-logitpijk=α.cank×1-Stratai+α.undk×Stratai+α1 ×Monthij
+logitpijk=α.cank×1-Stratai+α.undk×Stratai+α1k ×Dateij++α2k ×Tempij

-where α.can and α.und are the species-specific intercepts for canopy and understory, respectively, and α1 is the linear effects of the month of the sampling occasion, defined by sampling dates transformed to Julian date.
+where α.can and α.und are the species-specific intercepts for canopy and understory, respectively, and α1 is the linear effects of the day of sampling (transformed to Julian date) and α2 is the linear effects of the temperature by day.

-We defined species-specific and covariate parameters as coming from normal hyper-distributions, e.g., β.cank ~ Normal (µβ.can, τβ.can), being that these priors describe the heterogeneity among species.
-We determined vague priors for the hyper-parameters that define the mean µβ.can and precision τβ.can at the community-level, such that µβ.can ~ Normal (0, 0.0001) and τβ.can, that is the inverse of variance (τβ.can = sdβ.can-2), where sdβ.can ~ Uniform (0, 1), and these hyper-parameters are shared by all species in this stratum (Yamaura et al., 2016).
-Similarly, we determined the mean and standard deviation for understory parameters (β.und) and the slope (β1) of ecological process, as well for parameters of observational process (α.can, α.und, α1).
+All covariates for biological and observation process were standardized before perform the Bayesian model.
+We defined species-specific parameters for each strata and covariates as coming from normal hyper-distributions, e.g., β.cank ~ Normal (µβ.can, τβ.can), being that these priors describe the heterogeneity among species.
+We determined vague priors for the hyper-parameters that define the mean µβ.can and precision τβ.can at the community-level, such that µβ.can ~ Normal (0, 0.001) and τβ.can, that is the inverse of variance (τβ.can = sdβ.can-2), where sdβ.can ~ Uniform (0, 10), and these hyper-parameters are shared by all species in this stratum (Yamaura et al., 2016).
+Similarly, we determined the mean and standard deviation for understory parameters (β.und) and the slope (β1) of biological process, as well for parameters of observational process (α1 and α2).
+We define that α.cank and α.undk ~ Normal (µα.can, τ α.can), but to avoid the yielding of informative priors we set the µα.can = logit(µα.can.pre), when µα.can.pre ~ Uniform (0, 1).
 The model was run using the package jagsUI (v.
 1.4.9, Kellner, 2017) with three Markov Chains Monte Carlo (MCMC), 230,000 iterations with the first 30,000 iterations discarded and a thinning rate of 200.
 These settings of MCMC results in a posterior sampling with 3,000 iterations.
-We also defined initial values for parameter N and monitored the assemblage and species-level parameters.
-We checked the convergence of MCMC based on R-hat statistics (Gelman & Hill, 2007).
-The script of the model is available as supplementary information (Appendix 1).
+We also defined initial values for parameter N and monitored the community mean and species-level parameters.
+We checked the convergence of MCMC graphical visualization (Appendix 1) and in addition we simulate communities with differ initial parameters of interest, aiming to validate the Bayesian model.
+The scripts of the Bayesian model and for simulations are available on Github (xxxx) and as supplementary information (Appendix 2).

 Phylogenetic and functional data